AstroBarker/athelas/README.md

 On Mac we support `-DMACHINE=MACOS`,
 Ubuntu supports `-DMACHINE=UBUNTU` (primarily because the CI fails to find `lapacke.h` unless we hold its hand and this is how we do that, for now.)
 This places the executable in the `build` dir.

+## NOTE:
+The build system may not be perfect yet.
+Your mileage may vary.

 # Code Style